A Spring Thaw is unpredictable and can often feel like one step forward, two steps back.

-As Rick flies to 1968, he does not realize that the fuel line has been cut on his time ship; he’ll need to obtain materials in order to fix it.
+As Rick flies to 1968, he does not realize that someone has cut his time ship’s fuel line; he’ll need to obtain materials in order to fix it.
 After beaming down to Prague, his luck seems disastrous, as he is hit by a car and dragged, left for dead by a hit and run driver.
 Milena is outside walking with her sister, Noemy, as they are going to the farmers’ market.

 Rick is at least a little big luckier, as Milena is a doctor.
 Except she’s a gynecologist.
 Never mind that – at least she and Noemy get him out of the street.
 But once he’s on her examining table and she’s ready to start x-raying him, she sees his wounds starting to close up, and this astounds her.
 She immediately realizes, due to the presence of his stem cell growth accelerator, that something very strange is going on.
 She suspects he’s not human.
 She’s partly right.

 Rick’s luck continues improving, until he realizes just how special she really is.
 And that he can never have her.